-The Raspberry Pi is a cheap single board microcomputer.
-I am still using a Raspberry Pi 3, even though the version 4 is already available.
+The Raspberry Pi is a cheap single-board microcomputer.
+I am still using a Raspberry Pi 3, even though version 4 is already available.
 The v3 is fast enough for his purpose.

-Since I wanted to have wireless connectivity to exchange messages and access the web server, I added an additional WiFi dongle to the Pi and configured it to provide an access point.
+Since I wanted to have wireless connectivity to exchange messages and access the web server, I added a WiFi dongle to the Pi and configured it to provide an access point.
 Thus creating its own WiFi network.

 But in case the Pi has an internet connection, I forward the ethernet and the built-in WiFi connection to the access point connections to allow them access as well.
 This allows me for example to update the devices and access online services.